Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 My research focuses on **Visual Language Tracking**, **Multi-modal Learning**, **Data-centric AI**, **Large Language Model** and **AI4Science**.
 If you are interested in my work or would like to collaborate, please feel free to contact me.

 # 🔥 News
+- **2024.08**: 📣 I start my Ph.D. life at **University of Chinese Academy of Sciences** (UCAS), which is located in Huairou District, Beijing, near the beautiful Yanqi Lake.
 - **2024.06**: 📝 One paper ([**VS-LLM**](https://xuchen-li.github.io/#VSLLM)) has been accepted by **the 7th Chinese Conference on Pattern Recognition and Computer Vision** (PRCV, CCF-C Conference).
 - **2024.06**: 👩‍💻 Work as **research intern** at **<a href="https://www.antgroup.com/en">Ant Group</a>** (ANT <a href="https://www.antgroup.com/en"><img src="../images/ANT.png" style="width: 4em;"/></a>), studying Large Language Model.
 - **2024.06**: 👨‍🎓 Obtain my B.E. degree from **Beijing University of Posts and Telecommunications** (BUPT).
 I will always remember the wonderful 4 years I spent here.
 Thanks to all!